-11. Namibia is not very expensive
+10. Namibia is not very expensive

-Namibia is not a very expensive destination, although – as everywhere else – a lot depends on you and mostly on the choice of accommodation.
-The biggest cost is the flight and the car rental, unless you decide to fly around the country instead of driving – that is possible, but can be quite expensive.
-Food and activities are relatively cheap in Namibia.
+Namibia is not a very expensive destination, although – as everywhere else – a lot depends on the choice of accommodation.
+The biggest cost is the flight and car rental.
+Unless you decide to fly around the country instead of driving, of course.
+That is also possible, but taking an airplane instead of a car is indeed quite expensive.

-12. Namibia has the same time zone as Europe and is closer than you think
+11. Namibia has the same time zone as Europe and is closer than you think

-We boarded the plane in Frankfurt, Germany, in the evening and landed in Windhoek early next morning.
+We boarded the plane in Frankfurt, Germany, in the evening and landed in Windhoek early the next morning.
 It takes a bit longer from the US, because there is no direct flight and you have to change planes in South Africa, but it’s totally worth it.